-Media that ignore professional standards may risk their reputation, but audiences often stand by them, said one panelist, a media analyst with a data journalism agency.
-Another panelist held the view that mostly journalists of quality media or those aligned with influential figures that face public reproach or cyber bullying; those working in social media or "dustbin" outlets can seemingly publish any trash without consequences.

-One panelist, co-founder of a local media group, noted that numerous media-monitoring efforts remain within the sphere of experts.
+Media that ignore professional standards may risk their reputation, but audiences often stand by them, said Nadiya Romanenko, chief of the machine text analysis department at Texty, a data journalism agency.
+Romanyuk held the view that mostly journalists of quality media or those aligned with influential figures that face public reproach or cyber bullying; those working in social media or "dustbin" outlets can seemingly publish any trash without consequences.
+Lera Lauda, cofounder of Abo Local Media Development Agency, noted that numerous media-monitoring efforts remain within the sphere of experts.
 Members of the media community, let alone average citizens, pay little attention.